 Is there any way to avoid the painful feelings?

 Painful feelings are always part of loss, but there are some things that can help you get through the experience.
-Be sure to take care of your health by eating, getting enough rest, and avoiding drugs and alcohol.
-Try not to make any major decisions until you’re feeling better, since you probably aren’t thinking as clearly as you usually do.
-Expressing your feelings by talking, writing, creating art, or listening to or playing music is often helpful.
-Sometimes people find it helpful to go to counseling or to join support groups for people experiencing similar losses.
+One of the most important things to remember is to take care of your health by eating, getting enough rest, and avoiding drugs and alcohol.
+If possible, try not to make any major decisions until you are feeling better, since you probably aren’t thinking as clearly as you usually are.
+Expressing your feelings through talking, writing, music, art, or some other form of expression is often helpful.
 It can also help to stick to your usual daily routines.
-No one can predict exactly how someone will respond to a loss and how long the feelings will last, but in most cases, people are able to adjust to loss and move ahead with their lives.
+It’s important to be patient with yourself.
+While it’s impossible to predict exactly how you’ll respond to a loss and how long the feelings will last, in most cases, people are able to adjust to loss and eventually move ahead with their lives.

 What can I do to help someone through a loss?

-It may not sound like much, but just “being there” is the most important thing you can do, even though this may feel uncomfortable.
-Listening to the person’s feelings, sharing memories, and helping with everyday things such as doing errands can be extremely helpful.
-For someone who has suffered a loss, the presence of friends is an important reminder that they’re not all alone.
+Although it may not sound like much, just “being there” is the most important thing you can do to help someone who is coping with loss.
+It may feel uncomfortable to be around someone who is experiencing something so difficult.
+You may feel helpless because there’s nothing you can do to take away the pain.
+However, listening to the person’s feelings, sharing memories, and helping with everyday things such as preparing meals and doing errands can be extremely helpful.
+Sometimes people find it helpful to go to counseling or to join support groups for people experiencing similar losses.
+For someone who has suffered a loss, the presence of friends is an important reminder that the loss is only one part of his or her life, and that they’re not all alone.

 What if I don’t start to feel better?